Summarise this article with:

 Tier 1 Networks

-You can trace the path your traffic takes through these networks using our Traceroute tool, and identify each hop's AS with our ASN Lookup.
+You can trace the path your traffic takes through these networks with the Traceroute tool, and check each hop's AS with ASN Lookup.

-Facebook outage (October 2021): A routine maintenance operation triggered a bug that withdrew all of Facebook's BGP routes.
-Facebook, Instagram, WhatsApp, and all related services were completely unreachable for approximately six hours.
-Because Facebook's internal tools also relied on BGP, engineers had difficulty even accessing the equipment to fix the problem.
+During a routine maintenance operation, Facebook triggered a bug that caused all of its BGP routes to be withdrawn.
+Facebook's authoritative DNS nameservers were designed to pull their own BGP routes if they lost connection to Facebook's data centers, so when the backbone disconnected, DNS became unreachable too.
+Facebook, Instagram, WhatsApp, and related services were completely unavailable for approximately six hours.
+Because internal engineering tools also relied on the network, the team had difficulty even connecting to the equipment needed to fix the problem.

 BGP Security: RPKI and Route Validation